 Longgang Library (Taoyuan City Library Longgang Branch) Introduction

-The concept of "organic" is integrated into architecture, allowing wind, light, water, and greenery to respond to urban dwellers' longing for nature.
-This is the philosophy behind architect Lu Jun-Ting's design of the Longgang Library.
-The return to nature is palpable when walking along Section 4 of Zhongshan East Road, passing through the intricate banyan tree tunnel and the lush grass slopes of Taiwan Trade Park.
-This library, listed as "the most beautiful library in Taiwan," features a minimalist design resembling a giant book, with large blank wall surfaces creating a visual quality akin to an art museum, allowing visitors to partake in an artistic feast before stepping into a world of words.
-Entering the library's main hall, it is hard not to be attracted by the interwoven curves of the 8-meter high ceiling and the abundance of wooden elements within the space, causing one's footsteps to slow down and enjoy the tranquil leisure of reading beneath the trees.
-The corner stairway is adorned with conversations in Burmese, Thai, Vietnamese, and other languages, adding an element of fun to the journey upstairs while showcasing the rich ethnic culture of Longgang.
-The children's reading area on the second floor continues the natural atmosphere with aromatic cedar and oak, while the fluid design of the seating areas brings a lively feel to the space, encouraging readers to spark their imaginations and step into the fantastical world of words.
-This floor also includes a children's story house, providing a comfortable reading space for parents and children.
-The third and fourth floors comprise the library's main collection area and self-study reading room, respectively.
-In contrast to the playful architectural language of the second floor, the use of natural wood textures combined with exposed concrete exudes a minimalist intellectual quality.
-The large window design blurs the boundaries between the building and the outdoor greenery, and the abundant light makes every corner of the library suitable for reading.
-In addition to emphasizing the interaction in spatial planning with the surrounding environment, the library is equipped with a rainwater recycling system, solar panels, and various green building materials, earning a diamond-level green building certification.
+The concept of "organic" is introduced into architecture, allowing wind, light, water, and greenery to respond to the urban dwellers' yearning for nature.
+This was the philosophy behind architect Lu Jun-ting's design of the Longgang Library.
+The experience of returning to nature can be felt when walking along Section 4 of Zhongshan East Road, passing through the intricate banyan tree tunnel and the lush grassy slopes of Taimao Park.
+This library, which has been named the "most beautiful in Taiwan," features a simple shape resembling a giant book, with large white walls creating a visual quality akin to that of an art museum, inviting travelers to participate in an artistic feast before stepping into a world of words.
+Upon entering the library lobby, one cannot help but be captivated by the interwoven curves of the 8-meter high ceiling and the abundant wooden elements within the space, causing one’s footsteps to slow down and enjoy the peaceful ambiance of reading under a tree.
+The corner staircase is adorned with conversations in languages such as Burmese, Thai, and Vietnamese, adding an element of fun to the ascent and showcasing Longgang's rich cultural diversity.
+The second-floor children's reading area continues the natural atmosphere with cypress and oak, while the streamlined design of the seating area adds a lively touch, encouraging readers to unleash their imagination and step into a fantastical world of words.
+This floor also includes a children's storyhouse, providing a cozy shared reading space for parents and children.
+The third and fourth floors serve as the main collection area and self-study reading room, respectively.
+In contrast to the playful architectural vocabulary of the second floor, the original wood textures combined with fair-faced concrete exude a sense of minimalist intellectual quality.
+The large window design blurs the boundaries between the building and the surrounding greenery, and ample light makes every corner of the library suitable for reading.
+In addition to emphasizing interaction with the surrounding environment in its spatial planning, the library is equipped with a rainwater recycling system, solar panels, and various green building materials, and has been awarded Diamond-level green building certification.